marten-seemann/base-drafts/draft-ietf-quic-transport.md

 handshake keys or the 0-RTT keys are sent with long headers; all packets protected with 1-RTT keys are sent with short headers.
 The different packet types explicitly indicate the encryption level and therefore the keys that are used to remove packet protection.
+0-RTT and 1-RTT protected packets share a single packet number space.

 Packets protected with 0-RTT keys use a type value of 0x7C.
 The connection ID fields for a 0-RTT packet MUST match the values used in the Initial packet ({{packet-initial}}).

-The client can send 0-RTT packets after receiving a Handshake packet ({{packet-handshake}}), if that packet does not complete the handshake.
+The client can send 0-RTT packets after receiving an Initial or Handshake packet ({{packet-handshake}}), if that packet does not complete the handshake.
 Even if the client receives a different connection ID in the Handshake packet, it MUST continue to use the same Destination Connection ID for 0-RTT packets, see